-It helps to know what a home insurance policy covers before you choose, since it can be quite confusing when you consider additional coverage.
-See Does Home Insurance Cover Natural Disasters? and Home Insurance Coverage Issues In-Depth to learn more.
+In any event, it helps to know what a home insurance policy covers before you choose, since it can be quite confusing when you consider additional coverage.

 Homeowner's insurance policies cover legal liability in the event that anyone suffers an injury while on the insured property.
 Certain actions of the policyholder which occur away from the insured property may also be covered.
 Even if a house is under construction and has no contents to be protected, the homeowner should obtain liability insurance to protect against claims of workers, and even trespassers.